Denjaa/weather-data-scrape/README.md

 # weather-data-scrape

-The idea of this project is to scrape the data for the weather for the specific location in Ireland.
-It scrapes data for that location for a period of 24 hours and it can re-activates itself every 20 minutes to check if new data is available
+Here is a project that basically goes to a weather website and scrapes the data for the last 24 hours including time.
+The scraped data is being stored in database that code automatically generates and if database is not available the code will create it.
+Every 10 minutes it goes to a site and scrapes the new data and stores it to database if it is not being scraped before.
+The user can specify until what time the code can stop executing itself or run it 24/7.
+Furthermore, I using Git to become better in it.